omeryukssel/SeleniumBingSearchTestProject/README.md

 - **Java**: The programming language in which the application is developed.
 - **Maven**: A build automation and dependency management tool for Java projects.

-## 🤝 Contributing

-If you'd like to contribute to this project, please follow these steps:

-1.  **Fork** the project to your own GitHub account.
-2. Create a new development branch (`git checkout -b new-feature`).
-3. Make your changes and commit them (`git commit -am 'Add new feature'`).
-4. Push your changes to your remote repository (`git push origin new-feature`).
-5. Submit a **Pull Request** (PR) to the original project on GitHub.

-Thank you for your contributions!

 ## 📄 License

 This project is licensed under the **MIT License**.
 You can find the full text of the license in the [LICENSE](https://opensource.org/licenses/MIT) file.